wescale/kubernetes-formation/Day-1_Containers/4-use-docker-compose/README.md

-YPO => reprendre les 2 containers précédents (exo 2) et adapter avec du compose

-# Exercise-2: Manage multiple containers with docker-compose
+# Exercise 4: Manage multiple containers with docker-compose

 Click the button below to start the exercise.